marcelvoss/MVDribbbleKit/README.md

 }];
 ```

 Easy, huh?
-There are also five model classes available (MVLike, MVAttachment, MVComment, MVShot, MVUser).
+There are also six model classes available (MVLike, MVAttachment, MVComment, MVShot, MVUser, MVBucket).
 These will be used to wrap everything into native foundation objects.

 ## License
 MVDribbbleKit is available under the MIT license.
 See the [LICENSE](https://github.com/marcelvoss/MVDribbbleKit/blob/master/LICENSE.md) file for more information.